milgra/i3-overview/README.md

 i3-overview
 ```

+Press the meta key (win/mac key) to make i3-overview appear on your screen.

+If it doesn't work, check if your meta keycode is 133 with 'xinput test-xi2 --root', the detail field of the event should be 133.
+If you want a different key to activate i3-overview you have to set it's keycode in i3-overview's config as meta_code, check the Configuration section of this readme.

-If it doesn't work, make sure you have the following command-line utilities ( they are used for font/i3 tree loading ) :
+If it still doesn't work, make sure you have the following command-line utilities ( they are used for font/i3 tree loading ) :
 - fc-list
 - i3-msg